dssg/tweedr/README.md

 Tweedr is a [Data Science for Social Good](http://dssg.io/) project, through a partnership with the [Qatar Computational Research Institute](http://qcri.qa/).

+See the [Project Overview](https://github.com/dssg/tweedr/wiki) for a more extensive discussion of the problem and proposed solution.

 ## Project layout